tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 #### Data Transformation Flow

-1. Buffers incoming data up to 3 MB or the
+1. Buffers incoming data up to 3 MB or the buffering size specific in the delivery stream
+2. Firehose invokes lambda function
+3. Transformed data is sent  from lambda to firehose for buffering
+4. Transformed data is delivered to destination

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5NDU5MzAyOCwxNjU5ODYyNzY4LDEwMz
+eyJoaXN0b3J5IjpbMjAyMTIxNzczNiwxNjU5ODYyNzY4LDEwMz
 E1MTYxNiwyMTUzMzczOSwxODYyNjQ4ODc3XX0=
 -->